 Scheduling & Insurance Information for Referring Doctors & Their Staff

 When scheduling an appointment for a patient for treatment or an evaluation we ask that you have available the corresponding tooth or teeth #’s in question and whether or not those teeth have already had a root canal.
-It would be helpful to have the patients name, date of birth and insurance information.
-If the patient has insurance we ask that you can provide the insurance information so that we can check the insurance prior to the patients appointment.
-Please have the subscribers information ready if the patient is not the subscriber.
+It would be helpful to have the patient’s name, date of birth and insurance information.
+If the patient has insurance we ask that you can provide the insurance information so that we can check the insurance prior to the patients’ appointment.
+Please have the subscribers’ information ready if the patient is not the subscriber.
 We check each patient’s insurance information and collect co-pays at the time of treatment.
-We call each patient prior to their appointments and let them know of any co pays that may be due.
+We call each patient prior to their appointments and let them know of any co-pays that may be due.
 We accept Visa, MasterCard, Discover, American Express, and CareCredit.
 WE DO NOT ACCEPT PERSONAL CHECKS.
-Patients with co-pays over $300 will receive 12 months interest free if using a CareCredit card.
+Patients with co-pays over $200 will receive 12 months interest-free if using a CareCredit card.
 For more information on CareCredit go to CareCredit.com or see our link in the Patient information – Insurance Information section of our website.

-At our practice we schedule for treatment to be started and completed the same day.
+At our practice, we schedule for treatment to be started and completed the same day, if the tooth does not have a previous root canal.
 If your patient or doctor just wants an evaluation and does not want treatment the same day, we will schedule them for an evaluation only.
 They will have to return to the office on a different day, if treatment is needed.
 An evaluation is a clinical evaluation and X-rays, we do not open the tooth during an evaluation.
-There can be situations that arise that may delay the treatment being finished the same day and there maybe situations that we may choose to do an evaluation only prior to treatment.
+There can be situations that arise that may delay the treatment being finished the same day and there may be situations that we may choose to do an evaluation only prior to treatment.

-If you have a patient that is in need of Nitrous, the cost of Nitrous gas is $80 and will not be sent into insurance.
+If you have a patient that is in need of Nitrous, the cost of Nitrous gas is $85.
 If your patient requests Nitrous please let us know at the time the appointment is set up.
 We need extra time for Nitrous patients.

-We do take our own X-rays, pre-op, pre-liminary and post-operative.
-After treatment we will send a letter to your office along with paper x-rays with in 2 business days after treatment.
-If you would prefer the letter and x-ray be sent by email, we would gladly accommodate your request.
-Please call our office and talk to Holly to set up this service.
+We do take our own X-rays, pre-op, preliminary and post-operative.
+After treatment, we will send a letter to your office along with paper x-rays within 2 business days after treatment.
+If you would prefer the letter and x-ray to be sent by email, we would gladly accommodate your request.
+Please call our office and talk to the front desk coordinator to set up this service.

 Please check our list of insurances, we are in-network with almost all PPO, DHMO and DMO plans.
 This list is available under Patient information- Insurance information.